kuthalam/Recipe_Project/README.md

 # Recipe_Project

-Currently, you can do everything with this command: `python recipeTransformer.py <recipeURL>`.
+Currently, you can do everything with this command: `python recipeTransformer.py`.

 * Example command: `python recipeTransformer.py`
 * The CLI should hopefully be able to guide the user from there.